kushalthaman/kushalthaman.github.io/_pages/about.md

 Hi!
 I'm Kushal (pronounced **/kʊʃəl/**).
 I am an undergraduate student at Stanford University studying Mathematics and Computer Science.

 My main interests lie in understanding and building digitally intelligent machines that will be vastly beneficial to humanity.
-These days, I spend my time trying to do this with Deep Reinforcement Learning.
+These days, I spend my time trying to do this with Deep Reinforcement Learning, Imitation Learning and Learning Theory.

 Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat!